-Only when we succeed in no longer having to protect the animals will we have reached our goal.
+Only when we succeed in no longer having to protect them, we will have reached our goal.

 Then, we will have changed something: US! - Michael Aufhauser

 Home of rescued animals

-Gut Aiderbichl has been working for animals for over 20 years and is a very important institution for animal welfare throughout Europe.
-More than 6,000 rescued animals live on our home farms in 6 European countries, rescued from the most diverse situations.
-We guarantee every animal a safe and secure home until the natural end of its life.
-Currently, 35 different species of animals live on our farms and are cared for by our animal keepers 365 days a year.
+Gut Aiderbichl has been working for animals for over 20 years.
+This Institution is essentialfor animal welfare throughout Europe.
+More than 6,000 rescued animals live on our farms in 6 european countries, rescued from diverse situations.
+We guarantee all animals a safe and secure home until the natural end of its life.
+Currently, 35 different species of animals live on our farms.
+The animal keepers care for them 365 days a year.

 Gut Aiderbichl sees itself as a meeting place for humans and animals.
-On our publicly accessible estates in Henndorf near Salzburg, Iffeldorf near Munich and Deggendorf near Passau, you can enjoy nature and tranquility.
-And that in the midst of our many free-roaming animals.
+On our publicly accessible estates in Henndorf near Salzburg, Iffeldorf near Munich and Deggendorf near Passau, you can enjoy nature and tranquility, in the midst of our free-roaming animals.
 Get to know our llamas, cattle, goats, peacocks, dromedaries, pot-bellied pigs, raccoons and many other animals.
 Take a walk together with our donkeys or watch our pigs taking their nap.
-Around every corner you will meet a very special animal that has its own personal story.
+In every corner you will meet a very special animal with his own personal story.

-The welfare of the animals is our top priority.
-It is only thanks to the valuable support of our donations and sponsors that we are able to rescue animals every day and provide them with the best possible care.
+Animals' welfare is our highest priority.
+Thanks to the support of our donations and sponsors we are able to rescue animals every day and provide them with the best possible care.
 Animals are our life - for over 20 years.